ShaifaliKhulbe/Masters-Thesis-Authorship-Attributon/README.md

-# Masters-Thesis-Authorship-Attributon

-Masters Thesis topic: Impact of various Parts of Speech taggers in Authorship  Attribution in multiple languages (English, French, Hindi)

-Hindi data scraped from hindisamay website.
-English and French data downloaded from Project Gutenberg.

-*Final CSVs used in the models will be uploaded after thesis defense.

-**DESCRIPTION of Files:

-***Hindi Web Scrapper
-> Hindi_website_Data_scraper.ipynb (TO CREATE CORPUS CONTAINING HINDI NOVELS FROM VARIOUS AUTHORS)

-***Preprocessing
-> Create CSV_from_Novel_Data.ipynb (TO CREATE HINDI CORPUS FROM SCRAPED DATA)
-> balanced_dataset.ipynb (TO CREATE A CSV CONTAINING EQUAL NUMBER OF SENTENCES PER AUTHOR)
-> 200_chunks_dataset.ipynb (TO CREATE A NEW CSV CONTAINING 200 OR A BIT MORE TOKENS, depending of which the next of end-of-line token if not 200th one, LONG CHUNKS PER AUTHOR FROM THE ABOVE CSV)

-**French Authorship Attribution

-> French_Baseline
-> French_Baseline+POS(POET_Tagger)
-> French_Baseline+POS(TreeTagger)
-> French_Baseline+POS(Universal_tagset)

-As the names suggest, the first file contains only two baseline features: top 100 most frequent function words, and punctuation features.
-The next three files contain the two baseline features + POS features created by different taggers, namely, NLTK's tagger based on Universal tagset, TreeTagger for French, and POET tagger.

-**English Authorship Attribution

-> English_Baseline
-> English_Baseline+POS(TreeTagger)
-> English_Baseline+POS(NLTK_PennTreebank)
-> English_Baseline+POS(Universal_tagset)

-The first file contains only two baseline features: top 100 most frequent function words, and punctuation features.

-The next three files contain the two baseline features + POS features created by different taggers, namely, NLTK's tagger based on Universal tagset, TreeTagger for English, and NLTK's tagger based on PennTreebank tagset.

-**Hindi Authorship Attribution

-> Hindi_Baseline
-> Hindi_Baseline+POS(Universal_tagset)
-> Hindi_Baseline+POS(StandfordNLP)

-The first file contains only two baseline features: top 100 most frequent function words, and punctuation features.

-The next three files contain the two baseline features + POS features created by different taggers, namely, NLTK's tagger based on Universal tagset, and StandfordNLP's tagger for Hindi based on Hindi Dependency Treebank (HDTB).
+# Masters Thesis: Authorship Attribution

+**Thesis Topic:** Impact of Various Parts of Speech Taggers in Authorship Attribution in Multiple Languages (English, French, Hindi)

+## Data Sources

+- **Hindi Data**: Scraped from hindisamay website.
+- **English and French Data**: Downloaded from Project Gutenberg.

+*Note: Final CSVs used in the models will be uploaded after thesis defense.*

+## Machine Learning Models

+The project employs SVM machine learning technique on various models as well as natural language processing (NLP) techniques to accomplish authorship attribution.
+These models include but are not limited to:

+- **Baseline Models**: Utilizing fundamental linguistic features, such as the top 100 most frequent function words and punctuation features.
+- **POS Tagging**: Incorporating POS features from different taggers for enhanced analysis.

+## Description of Files

+### Hindi Web Scraper
+- `Hindi_website_Data_scraper.ipynb`: Creates a corpus containing Hindi novels from various authors.

+### Preprocessing
+- `Create CSV_from_Novel_Data.ipynb`: Creates a Hindi corpus from the scraped data.
+- `balanced_dataset.ipynb`: Creates a CSV containing an equal number of sentences per author.
+- `200_chunks_dataset.ipynb`: Creates a new CSV containing 200 or more tokens, depending on the end-of-line token if not the 200th one, with long chunks per author from the above CSV.

+## French Authorship Attribution

+- `French_Baseline`: Contains baseline features, including the top 100 most frequent function words and punctuation features.
+- `French_Baseline+POS(POET_Tagger)`: Combines baseline features with POS features from the POET tagger.
+- `French_Baseline+POS(TreeTagger)`: Combines baseline features with POS features from the TreeTagger.
+- `French_Baseline+POS(Universal_tagset)`: Combines baseline features with POS features from NLTK's tagger based on the Universal tagset.

+## English Authorship Attribution

+- `English_Baseline`: Contains baseline features, including the top 100 most frequent function words and punctuation features.
+- `English_Baseline+POS(TreeTagger)`: Combines baseline features with POS features from TreeTagger.
+- `English_Baseline+POS(NLTK_PennTreebank)`: Combines baseline features with POS features from NLTK's tagger based on the PennTreebank tagset.
+- `English_Baseline+POS(Universal_tagset)`: Combines baseline features with POS features from NLTK's tagger based on the Universal tagset.

+## Hindi Authorship Attribution

+- `Hindi_Baseline`: Contains baseline features, including the top 100 most frequent function words and punctuation features.
+- `Hindi_Baseline+POS(Universal_tagset)`: Combines baseline features with POS features from NLTK's tagger based on the Universal tagset.
+- `Hindi_Baseline+POS(StanfordNLP)`: Combines baseline features with POS features from StandfordNLP's tagger for Hindi based on Hindi Dependency Treebank (HDTB).

+## Conclusion

+This project represents a significant effort in exploring authorship attribution and the role of POS taggers in multiple languages.
+The use of diverse linguistic features and machine learning models offers valuable insights into this field of study.